Smoking and MS Choices booklet

 Risk of developing MS for smokers

-Researchers found current or former smokers with RRMS were over three times more likely to develop secondary progressive MS, another phase of MS marked by a steady increase in MS symptoms and disability, compared to non- or past smokers (5).
+Researchers found current or former smokers with RRMS were over three times more likely to develop secondary progressive MS, another phase of MS marked by a steady increase in MS symptoms and disability, compared to non or past smokers (6).

-Risk of passive smoking of developing MS in children
+Risk of passive smoking in developing MS in children

-The research also pointed to a time-related correlation between the increase in risk of developing MS as an adult and the length of time a child had been exposed to passive smoking (6).
+The research also pointed to a time-related correlation between the increase in the risk of developing MS as an adult and the length of time a child had been exposed to passive smoking (7).

 Smoking and Tysabri

-A study published in July 2014 looked at 1,338 people on at treatment programme of Tysabri in Sweden (7).
+A study published in July 2014 looked at 1,338 people on a treatment programme of Tysabri in Sweden (8).
 The risk for developing neutralising antibodies was over twice as high in smokers, compared to non-smokers.

 For more detailed information about Tysabri, see MS-UK’s Choices leaflet Disease modifying therapies.

-Researchers at University College London published a report in 2017, which states that success rates for giving up smoking are at their highest for over a decade.
-In the first half of 2017, nearly 1 in 5 attempts at quitting smoking were successful (9).
+Researchers at University College London published a report in 2017 which states that success rates for giving up smoking were at their highest for over a decade.
+In the first half of 2017, nearly 1 in 5 attempts at quitting smoking were successful (11).

-Your GP, hospital and local pharmacy will also be happy to advise you on what may be the best course of action for you, to help you stop smoking.
+Your GP, hospital and local pharmacy will also be happy to advise you on what may be the best course of action to help you stop smoking.